matanox/clojure-tutorial/about.md

  If you find this hyperlinked write-up useful, then it accomplished its goal.

 ## Contributing
-You are very welcome to provide feedback, corrections, and suggestions via issues, pull requests, or simply my [gitter channel](https://gitter.im/matanster).
+You are very welcome to provide feedback, corrections, and suggestions via issues, pull requests, or my [gitter channel](https://gitter.im/matanster).